You-Lab-MIT/SSAI-3D/README.md

 ---

-## Demonstration -- General Testing uint16 dataset
+## Demonstration -- General Testing

 **Runtime Estimate**
-Using the provided network checkpoints, the typical runtime for an uint16 dataset on a desktop computer is approximately **1 minute**.
+Using the provided network checkpoints, the typical runtime on a desktop computer is approximately **1 minute**.

 ### Data Preparation
 Please prepare own data, in a folder of sequence of two dimensional any-bit tiff or png files